mendix/docs/content/en/docs/appstore/modules/document-generation.md

 To allow the module to send and receive document generation requests on your Mendix Cloud environments, you need to perform the following procedures:

 1. Enable the DocGen request handler.
-2. For applications using Mendix [Custom Domains](/developerportal/deploy/custom-domains/), configure custom domain support.
+2. For applications using Mendix [custom domains](/developerportal/deploy/custom-domains/), configure custom domain support.
 3. Register your app environment.